-Once your blog begins to gain Google Search rank for money-making keywords, it’s time to learn how to start affiliate marketing.
-In this guide, we outline 13 affiliate marketing steps other blogs haven’t covered.
+Once your blog begins to increase Google Search rank for money-making keywords, it’s time to learn how to start affiliate marketing.
+In this guide, we outline 15 easy to follow affiliate marketing steps.

 As you learn how to start affiliate marketing on your blog, always keep in mind that you might sell it one day.
 Keep accounts, hosting, social media profiles and everything associated to it clean and organised so one day you might be able to hand the keys to a prospective buyer with minimal work.

 Below we’ll outline some of our top search optimisation tips to help you be successful when after your learn how to start affiliate marketing on your blog.

 How to Start Affiliate Marketing in 15 Steps; a Checklist

 1. Choose a Very, Very Specific Niche

 Bloggers who didn’t do enough research learning how to start affiliate marketing on their blog will often start off with a broad niche thinking they can earn more commissions by promoting a wide set of products.
 Some might also aim for an affiliate niche that’s already dominated by big brands like cheap travel deals or health products.

 Our advice?
 Don’t go for niches that already have a high amount of (ad) competition; instead, aim for ones with low competition.
 That may mean lower traffic, but how much traffic were you going to get when competing with big money sites, anyway?
 In other words, reach for the low hanging fruit.

 Consider using a tool like Keysearch to determine how high or low the competition is for the niche/keyword group you are going for.
 It’s incredibly cheap, it’s quite effective, and it provides much more insight than Google’s Keyword Tool for Adsense.